RoomPilot: Controllable Indoor Scene Synthesis via Multimodal Semantic Parsing: Method

 At the \textit{Room Level}, IDSL focuses on spatial semantics and functional intent.
-Each room is characterized by its functional category (e.g., bedroom, living room), stylistic preferences, and an object list that maintains furniture entities and their interrelations.
-This level introduces a semantic labeling system that maps natural language design requirements into computable constraint expressions, effectively bridging user intent and algorithmic generation.
-As a result, the system not only understands what type of room is being described, but also how it should be organized.
+Each room is described by its semantic and basic structural properties.
+This level defines how design requirements are represented in a structured form, so that room functions, layout expectations, and object organization are clearly specified rather than implicitly assumed.
+As a result, the system not only identifies the type of room, but also constrains how it should be arranged.

 At the \textit{Object Level}, IDSL provides the finest granularity of modeling.
-Each object includes a semantic category, physical attributes (such as size, material, and color), spatial and semantic relationships with other entities, and interaction properties (e.g., rotation, translation, or articulation).
-This level employs a factory-based generation mechanism that supports parameterized instantiation and semantic inheritance, ensuring both scalability and consistency across assets.

-\paragraph{Rule and Factor Definition.} IDSL defines a set of atomic factors and rules that describe geometric, spatial, and semantic relationships among objects.
-These rules capture constraints such as non-overlap, spatial alignment, or functional placement, where each rule is associated with a compatibility or deviation measure indicating how well the current configuration satisfies it.
-The full collection of IDSL rules serves as the structural and semantic factors that form the dual energy channels used in our self-regulating optimization (Section~\ref{subsec:optimization}), enabling IDSL to act as an executable bridge between high-level design intent and low-level scene configuration.
-See appendix C for more explanation about IDSL.
+This level defines objects through a structured set of semantic categories, geometric attributes, and explicit relations, allowing consistent specification of object properties while preserving flexibility in spatial configuration.